It’s Glacier Park and it’s on Fire – Part 2

 • There is an abrupt transition of mountains and prairie.
 Although the disturbed subsurface rock structures typical of foothills are present here, they are covered by glacial debris.

-• Glacier NP has the oldest exposed sedimentary rock in the entire Rocky Mountain chain – 1.6 billion years old.
+• Glacier NP has the oldest exposed sedimentary rock in the entire Rocky Mountain chain – 1,600,000,000 years old.

-Bracketed on the east side by St. Mary Lake
+Bracketed on the east side by Saint Mary Lake

-(This was our view of St. Mary Lake.)
+(This was our view of Saint Mary Lake.)

 and on the west by Lake McDonald, the Going to the Sun Road rises nearly 3,300 feet to its acme at Logan Pass where it crosses the Continental Divide.
-It is, perhaps, the most famous road in the entire U.S. National Park System.
-Named for the mountain just east of Logan Pass, construction on the nearly 50 mile long road began in 1921 and it is among the first National Park Service (NPS) projects specifically intended to accommodate auto bound tourists.
+It is, perhaps, the most famous road in the entire U S National Park System.
+Named for the mountain just east of Logan Pass, construction on the nearly 50 mile long road began in 1921 and it is among the first NPS projects specifically intended to accommodate auto bound tourists.

 Today, as in the past, all Blackfeet are Blackfoot but not all Blackfoot are Blackfeet.
 The Blackfoot Confederacy consists of four tribes whose traditional territory ranged over what is today the plains of southern Alberta and Saskatchewan, most of Montana, and into parts of Idaho and Wyoming as shown on the map below.